Table of Contents

 « CONS: Potential Durability Issues, Potential Battery Issues, Not Many Intensity Levels

-9 Pet Union Premium Dog Training Shock Collar
+9.Best Long-Range Electric Dog Collar: Pet Union Premium Dog Training Shock Collar

 In addition to the great range, this collar is also fully waterproof and comes at an affordable price.

-The static and vibration modes have 100 intensity levels, so this collar can work on dogs of all sizes.
-The battery is rechargeable and has a long life.
+The static and vibration modes have 100 intensity levels so that this collar can work on dogs of all sizes.

-The one thing that bothered me is the fact that the materials used are not the best quality and not very durable.
+The one thing that bothered me is that the materials used are not the best quality and not very durable.
 Considering the price, this wasn’t a huge surprise.

 » PROS: Different Vibration Modes, Waterproof, Rechargeable Batteries, Solid Battery Life, Great Range, Lifetime Warranty, Affordable